-One of the most important things to accomplish on a cold call is to uncover pain that the prospect is may be experiencing.
+One of the most important things to accomplish on a cold call is to uncover the pain that the prospect may be experiencing.
 It can be very challenging to get the prospect to admit to having pain.
-You can improve effectiveness with uncovering pain by sharing some pain examples which other people have shared as well as asking the prospect if they can relate.
+You can improve effectiveness with uncovering pain by sharing some pain examples that other people have shared as well as asking the prospect if they can relate.
 This provides information and validation to pain that exists on the prospect’s side.

 Listing out common pain points that your prospects experience in your outbound sales script is an easy way to share pain examples.

 It is critical to successful outbound sales to build interest on the prospect’s side.
 There is limited time to work with so include some building interest points in your outbound sales script that you can share with the prospect at the end of the script right before you go for the close.